tbui17/PowerShellUtilModule/README.md

 ```

-## Width, NodeWidth, RootNodeWidth
+## Width, NodeChildren, RootNodeChildren

 - Let's review the following behaviors as they are crucial:
-	- RootNodeWidth constrains the amount of children the top level directory can have.
+	- RootNodeChildren constrains the amount of children the top level directory can have.
-	- NodeWidth constrains the amount of children each node other than the top level directory can have.
+	- NodeChildren constrains the amount of children each node other than the top level directory can have.
-	- If RootNodeWidth is negative, it defaults to the NodeWidth.
+	- If RootNodeChildren is negative, it defaults to the NodeChildren.
 	- Width alters the amount of lines output.

-- NodeWidth and RootNodeWidth directly impact the data returned from search results, and can therefore truncate node with children, drastically altering the Width of the tree.
+- NodeChildren and RootNodeChildren directly impact the data returned from search results, and can therefore truncate node with children, drastically altering the Width of the tree.
 - Width only alters the number of lines in the output, and is not dependent on node connections.

-Note the following example, showing how results can drastically change with small changes to NodeWidth:
+Note the following example, showing how results can drastically change with small changes to NodeChildren:

 Original: